artillery/node-artillery-async/README.md

 - `steps` Array of Function([args...,] callback)
 - `callback` Function(err[, args...])

-Runs each function in `steps` serially, passing any callback arguments to the next function.
-(This is like async's `series()` and `waterfall()`.)
+Runs each function in `steps` serially passing any callback arguments to the next function.
 When the last step has finished, `callback` is executed.
 If any step calls its callback with an error, the final `callback` is executed immediately with that error and no further steps are run.

 This is the most popular function in this module.
-It's usually used as a control flow mechanism and to the cascading arguments aren't used that often but the technique can come in handy.
+It's usually used as a control flow mechanism — the cascading arguments aren't used that often but the technique can come in handy.

 ### Example